OneGround/About/Articles/20241203_Best-Practices-for-JWT-Usage-in-APIs.md

 JWT claims are key-value pairs encoded into the token's payload.
 While you can include custom claims based on your API's needs, several standard claims form the backbone of a well-constructed JWT:

 * **iss (Issuer):** Identifies the entity that issued the JWT.
 Always explicitly set the `iss` claim to indicate the origin of the token.
-Both the API and consuming applications should agree on the expected `iss` value in advance.
+Both the API and consuming applications should agree on the expected `iss` value in advance, and the application generating the JWT should include its name or link in this claim.
 Tokens with missing or incorrect `iss` values may be rejected by the API for security purposes.

 * **exp (Expiration Time):** Sets the token's expiration date and time using a Unix timestamp.
 This ensures the token cannot be used indefinitely, even if it is compromised.